choosehappy/HistoBlur/README.md

 Histoblur detect -f "path/to/images_to_test/*.svs" -o blur_quality_control -m pretrained_model/blur_detection_densenet_best_model_10.0X.pth -w 0.2
 ```

-Here, any patches with a white ratio above 0.2 will not be reported in the output, yielding a more precise blur annotation but with some edge areas of tissue being potentially missed.
+Here, any patches with a white area above 20% will not be reported in the output, yielding a more precise blur annotation but with some edge areas of tissue being potentially missed.

 **Output generation with external mask**